iteratec/traze-docs/src/content/documentation.md

     "position": [15,3]
 }
 ```
-Because the ingame nick is part of the topic your nickname may not include `#`, `+`, `/`.
+Because the ingame nick is part of the topic your nickname may not include the following characters `#`, `+`, `/`.

 ### Steering your Light Cycle
 You steer by giving the directions for your next turn via an MQTT message.
+Once you give your first direction command your game starts.
+Then you can steer your bike once every game cycle.
 If you don't commit a course correction within the specified timeframe your light cycle will continue on it's previous path.

 Topic: `traze/{instanceName}/{playerId}/steer`
 Retention: No